 NVIDIA even thinks GPUs can benefit from being melded with a DPU.
 The company’s forthcoming EGX platform does just that.

-Putting one to work is not.
+Sadly, putting GPUs to work is not easy.
 NVIDIA has an SDK and provides its own software to drive DPUs.
 Marvell makes sure its kit is ready to work with the Data Plane Development Kit, an effort founded by Intel, overseen by the Linux Foundation and operating with an aim “to accelerate packet processing workloads running on a wide variety of CPU architectures.”

-John Sakamoto, veep of Marvell’s VP infrastructure business unit, told The Register he sees those who need to create custom code writing to the DPDK spec when they need the functionality of a DPU.
+John Sakamoto, veep of Marvell’s VP infrastructure business unit, told The Register he sees those who need to create custom code use the DPDK spec when they need the functionality of a DPU.

 But while hyperscalers, appliance-builders and serious AI adopters are happy cutting networking code, most users are quite rightly far happier with off-the-shelf product.